biccsdev/Mock-Technical-Test-Junior-Web/README.md

 - Avoid sorting users again the data when the user is changing filter by country
 - Sort by clicking on the column header
 - Provide a README.md file with instructions on how to run the application
+- Allow the user to filter the data by name and last name as well as country
+- Highlight the row the cursor is over
+- Display a card with all the user info on click